 - All personal property will be taken away from you and stored until you are released.

 - They will let you make a telephone call in order to contact a member of your family, friend, or bail bondsman.

-- If you think you will get released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, if not you you will be given a jumpsuit.
+- If you think you will get released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, if not you will be given a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that might help others get through the process?

 Click here to tell about all about it

 When you pay your bail, you will get discharged from jail.
 Getting discharged from jail may take between 30 minutes to quite a few hours.
 In simple terms, the faster you can post bail, the sooner you will be freed.
 How quickly you get discharged depends on whether you’ve got a bond amount or if the magistrate must figure out your bail amount.
 For minor offenses, you will simply be booked and then released on your recognizance without having to pay bail.
 If you have served a sentence in jail and have a date of your release, you should expect to be released between 9am and noon.

 How To Turn Yourself In

 If the sheriff has a, or if you have to report to start a sentence, you really should follow the law and turn yourself in willingly.
 If you have a warrant, report to the jail reception area, and tell the intake officer that you think they might have an outstanding arrest warrant out for you.
 A record check will be run, and if they verify that there is a warrant for your arrest, you will be taken into jail custody.
 When reporting to serve a sentence, report to the jail on the date and time that the sentence order states.
 Make sure that you are not late to report.
 Just bring required items with you, such as a driver’s license or even ID, prescription medication, as well as a copy of the sentencing order.